testit-tms/api-client-python/docs/AutoTestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_work_items_linked_to_auto_test**
-> [WorkItemIdentifierModel] get_work_items_linked_to_auto_test(id)
+> [AutoTestWorkItemIdentifierApiResult] get_work_items_linked_to_auto_test(id)

 Get work items linked to autotest

  This method links an autotest to a test case or a checklist.
 A manual test case with a linked automated work item is marked in the test management system as an autotest.
 You can run it from graphical user interface (GUI).
 To do that:  1.
 Open the project in GUI.
 2. Go to <b>Test plans</b> section and switch to the <b>Execution</b> tab.
 3. Select the autotest(s) you want to run using checkboxes.
 4. In the toolbar above the test list, click <b>Run autotests</b>.

 ### Example